 Thanks to your support, dogs like Sheeba will spend the holidays, warm and comfortable, with a family to call their own.
 But adoption changes the lives of animals and people.
-Brianna’s life has also been transformed through the Ontario SPCA and Humane Society’s Support the North program.
-Her happy story – and many more like it – was made possible through community support, partners in the Animal North Network, tireless volunteers, dedicated staff and generous donors.
+Her happy story – and many more like it – was made possible through community support, partners, tireless volunteers, dedicated staff and generous donors.

-“I am so grateful for programs like Support the North,” says Brianna.
+“I am so grateful for programs like this,” says Brianna.
 “Because without them, I would not have my life saver here.
 She truly has, and is, saving my life every day.”

 From our family to yours, have a happy holiday season!